escooooe/Skid-Stuff-for-projects/README.md

-# random stuff for ogfn projects
+# hello skids i got you shit for ogfn
 all the stuff i put in here is random btw